The Variance and Correlations of the Divisor Function in $\mathbb{F}_q [T]$, and Hankel Matrices

-Continuing, noting that the number of $\mathbf{f}$ in the kernel of $H_{l+1 , m+1} (\mathbfe{\alpha})$ is $p^{m+1 - \rank H_{l+1 , m+1} (\mathbfe{\alpha})}$, we have
+Continuing, noting that the number of $\mathbf{f}$ in the kernel of $H_{l+1 , m+1} (\mathbfe{\alpha})$ is $q^{m+1 - \rank H_{l+1 , m+1} (\mathbfe{\alpha})}$, we have

-So, we can now see how using exponential sums allows us to express the sum $\sum_{A \in \mathcal{M}_n} d(A)^2 $ in terms of Hankel matrices in a concise manner, and how knowing the exact number of Hankel matrices of a given rank and size will allow us to obtain an exact evaluation of the original divisor sum. \\
+So, we can now see how using additive characters allows us to express the sum $\sum_{A \in \mathcal{M}_n} d(A)^2 $ in terms of Hankel matrices in a concise manner, and how knowing the exact number of Hankel matrices of a given rank and size will allow us to obtain an exact evaluation of the original divisor sum. \\

 Now, Theorem \ref{main theorem, variance divisor function intervals} is concerned with the variance of the divisor function.
 That is, it is concerned with the sum

 and it suffices to consider

 which is similar to the sum $\sum_{A \in \mathcal{M}_n} d(A)^2 $ that we worked with earlier.
 Here, we have the sum over $A$ which appears outside the squared parentheses, while the sum over $B$ appears within.
 We can proceed similar to previously, and the sum over $A$ will force $\alpha_k + \beta_k = 0$ for $k = h , h+1 , \ldots , n$.
 Whereas, the sum over $B$, will force $\alpha_k = 0$ and $\beta_k = 0$ for $k=0 , 1 , \dots , h-1$.
 Ultimately, this means we will have to understand how many Hankel matrices there are of a given size and rank with the first $h$ skew-diagonals being $0$. \\